mauricionobrega/platform-scaffold/web/README.md

 ## 🔒 Avoiding HTTPS errors in local development

-The development server uses a self-signed SSL certificate which is valid, but must be added to your operating system to work correctly.
+The development server uses a self-signed SSL certificate which is valid but must be added to your operating system to work correctly.

 ### macOS